How to Value an Insurance Agency in 2026

 Each buyer type prices differently.
 Understanding the math for each category is what separates sellers who optimize for headline price from sellers who optimize for actual after-tax outcome.

 PE-backed rollups.
 The dominant buyer category in the current cycle.
-Highest headline multiples, typically 0.5x to 1.5x above strategic regional buyers for similar agencies.
-Aggressive earn-out structures, typically 20-30% of consideration tied to retention metrics.
-Rollover equity is frequently required (10-25% of consideration), which exposes sellers to the buyer’s liquidity timeline.
+Per MarshBerry’s 2025 report, private capital-backed buyers drove 72.6 percent of announced 2025 deals; per OPTIS Partners’ Q1 2026 commentary, PE-backed buyers accounted for 72 percent of Q1 2026 announced volume.
+PE-backed structures typically combine cash at close with rollover equity and a contingent earn-out.
 The math works for sellers who want to take chips off the table while retaining upside in a larger platform; it does not work for sellers who want clean exits.

 Strategic regional buyers.
 Mid-sized regional and super-regional agencies acquiring for geographic, line-of-business, or specialty reasons.
-Headline multiples typically 0.5x to 1.5x lower than PE rollups.
-Structures are more flexible: more cash at close, smaller or no earn-outs in many cases, less rollover equity.
-The cultural fit is often better.
+Per MarshBerry’s 2025 report, independent agencies were 13.7 percent of 2025 announced deals (89 of 649); the strategic-regional buyer pool is materially smaller than the PE-backed pool but not absent.
+Structures are typically more flexible than PE rollups: more cash at close, less rollover equity, smaller earn-outs in many cases.
 The math works for sellers who want certainty and a cleaner transition.

 Internal succession (ESOP, family transition, perpetuation).
-Lower headline multiples (typically 1.5x to 2.5x below external sale), but tax-advantaged structures change the after-tax comparison meaningfully.
-ESOPs in particular offer deferred or eliminated capital gains treatment under §1042 for selling shareholders who reinvest into qualified replacement property.
-For principals who care about legacy and employee outcomes alongside price, the after-tax math frequently surprises in favor of internal succession.
+Headline multiples are typically lower than external sale, but tax-advantaged structures change the after-tax comparison.
+ESOPs in particular offer deferred or eliminated capital gains treatment under §1042 of the Internal Revenue Code for selling shareholders who reinvest proceeds into qualified replacement property and meet other §1042 requirements.
+Confirm the current §1042 requirements with tax counsel before structuring; the rule is well established but the details matter.
+For principals who care about legacy and employee outcomes alongside price, the after-tax math frequently warrants comparison to external-sale outcomes.

 Producer buyouts.
-Smallest deals.
+The smallest deals.
 Typically a senior producer or producer team buying out a retiring principal’s book.
-Headline multiples are often expressed as a multiple of revenue rather than EBITDA, typically 1.5x to 2.5x of trailing-twelve commission.
 Structures are heavily seller-financed.
 Frequently misjudged on value: sellers under-negotiate because they want the producer to succeed; producers over-negotiate because they have weaker financing.

 When to get valued vs. when to sell